mattraghu/Spring2023/CPE322/Lab2/README.md

 ## Part 2: Running the commands

-I set up a table with the given commands and looped through them, using os.system(commandName) to get the terminal output for each command.
+I set up a table with the given commands and looped through them, using subprocess.check_output() to get the terminal output for each command.

 ````python
 commands = [